Corporate Governance Trends

 Key Findings Include:

-- Gender Diversity.
-Overall, 2015 continued the long term trend in the SV 150 of gradually increasing numbers of women directors (both in absolute numbers and as a percentage of board members), as well as the trend of declining numbers of boards without women members.
-The rate of increase for the SV 150 continues to be higher than among S&P 100 companies.
-Women directors make up an average of 19.1% of board members among the top 15 companies of the SV 150, compared to 21.6% among their peers in the S&P 100.
-The number of SV 150 companies without women directors fell to 48 (compared to 57 in the 2014 proxy season and 72 companies as recently as the 2012 proxy season).
+- Board Diversity.
+Overall, 2016 continued the long term trend in the SV 150 of gradually increasing numbers of women directors (both in absolute numbers and as a percentage of board members), as well as the trend of declining numbers of boards without women members.
+The rate of increase for the SV 150 overall continues to be higher than among S&P 100 companies.
+The peers of the S&P 100 that are in the SV 150 (the top 15) now have about the same average percentage of women directors as their S&P 100 peers.
+Companies with at least 1 woman serving on the board increased from 67.8% to 74% for the SV 150.

 - Board Meeting Frequency.
 SV 150 companies held board meetings more often in 2016, while S&P 100 companies decreased meeting frequency.
 SV 150 companies, though, continued to skew noticeably toward fewer meetings compared to the S&P 100.

 Stockholder Proposals.
 Stockholder activism - measured in the form of proposals included in the proxy statements of companies - is substantially lower among the SV 150 than among S&P 100 companies.
 There is a current general downward trend of stockholder activism in both groups, although the SV 150 has had an upward trend in number of proposals in recent years.
 This year there were no contested director elections actually held in either group.